 Toward dinnertime, I cook some rice and prepare my vegetable, which is all there is really left to do.

-I do hope that you try my Hawaiian Crock Pot Chicken because it is one of the best sweet and sour chicken recipes that I have made according to the voting of my family.
+I do hope that you try my Hawaiian crockpot chicken recipe because it is one of the best sweet and sour chicken recipes that I have made according to the voting of my family.
 Take care and if you try my recipe, please let me know what you thought.

 - 1/4 cup of cold water